Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 `Dname`       | Optional | Device name (Dname attribute) or when used the variant name (Dvariant attribute) as defined in the \<devices\> element.
 `Pname`       | Optional | Processor identifier (Pname attribute) as defined in the `<devices>` element.

-> **Note:**
->
+!!!
+Note
-> - All elements of a device name are optional which allows to supply additional information, such as the `:Pname` at
->   different stages of the project.
-However the `Dname` itself is a mandatory element and must be specified in
->   context of the various project files.
+    - All elements of a device name are optional which allows to supply additional information, such as the `:Pname` at different stages of the project.
+However the `Dname` itself is a mandatory element and must be specified in context of the various project files.
-> - `Dvendor::` must be used in combination with the `Dname`.
+    - `Dvendor::` must be used in combination with the `Dname`.

 **Examples:**